rust-lang/rfcs/active/0000-square-brackets.md

 # Motivation

 Recently there has been a lot of talks on simplifying the syntax.
 Starting from removing the sigils `@` and `~` and making lifetimes less syntax heavy (through various proposals).
-I think changing the current generic syntax to `[]` will make it that much better and clearer (`[]` is much easier to read).
+I think changing the current generic syntax to `[]` will make it that much better and clearer (I think `[]` is much easier to read).

 1. We would remove the current ambiguities surround the current syntax `<>`.
 That means, we could be able to have: